microsoft/O-CNN/README.md

 ## Introduction <a name="introduction"></a>

-This repository contains the implementation of *O-CNN*  and  *AO-CNN* introduced in our SIGGRAPH 2017 paper and SIGGRAPH Asia 2018 paper.
+This repository contains the implementation of *O-CNN*  and  *Aadptive O-CNN* introduced in our SIGGRAPH 2017 paper and SIGGRAPH Asia 2018 paper.
 The code is released under the MIT license.

 * **[O-CNN: Octree-based Convolutional Neural Networks](https://wang-ps.github.io/O-CNN.html)**<br/>